Code of conduct

 The MIDAQ Group's managers are responsible for informing and presenting the contents of this document to their organization.
 Managers should also encourage employees to report behaviours that are inconsistent with these principles.
 Explicit or implied acceptance of dubious acts is not tolerated.

 The MIDAQ Group advocates a transparent business climate and a high level of business ethics, where all employees have a key role to play in capturing any irregularities that need to be corrected.
 Violations of this code of conduct or other irregularities must be reported confidentially to the closest manager or business area management.
-If you want to report an issue anonymously, it is done through the MIDAQ Group's whistleblower system, through direct contact with MIDAQ AB's Chairman of the Board Hans-Göran Frick via phone +46 (0)70-586 23 28 or via email, firstname.lastname@example.org.
+If you want to report an issue anonymously, it is done through the MIDAQ Group's whistleblower system, through direct contact with MIDAQ AB's board member Hans-Göran Frick via phone +46 (0)70-586 23 28 or via email, firstname.lastname@example.org.
 This code of conduct must be applied continuously, and non-compliance may lead to disciplinary action.